OItisTang/WebhookPublisherWebSocketSubscriber/README.md

 ---

 ### WebhookCallback
-create a Webhook to WebhookCallback.php?key=<an identifier for this webhook data>
+create a Webhook to WebhookCallback.php?key={an identifier for this webhook data}

 this Webhook will receive POST data from the interested server, and it will publish this data to **WebSocketPushServer**